-Note: Mbox Studio and Mini do not support changes to the settings for mixes.
-While mixes can have their properties edited, such changes will have no effect unless using Mbox Designer.
+Note: Mbox Studio and Mini do not support changes to any settings for non-output mixes.
+And while non-output mixes can have their 3D camera properties edited, such changes only take effect in Mbox Designer.

 The remainder of the Projection Editor window is devoted to the area where the settings will be configured.
 In Basic Mode, you will only see a tab called "Projection" on the primary level and a tab called "Output Setup" on the secondary level.
 In the illustration above all of the available tabs have been revealed because Advanced Projection mode is enabled and the selected server is running Mbox Designer.